terravivaXXI/Blog/_posts/2019-11-22-Adapt-Harvest-BC.md

 These datasets are clear low hanging fruits for improving the practice of forestry, and they have been reckoned and put in practice already by the scientists of the Forestry Ministry.
 The greatest example is the assessment of novel tree planting regimes that is being researched by scientists and with funding of the BC government; by modelling different tree planting schemes and including the one used nowadays, they reached the conclusion that the net primary productivity of the current planting practice will be inferior (in the span of 100 years) to one of planting a diversity of native trees in the harvested stands (Hof et. al. 2017).
 On top of that, this strategy proved efficient also for increasing resilience to the bark beetle crisis scenario, as diversity would naturally set a natural limit to any plague that specializes in one species (Dymond et. al., 2015).
 Looking at the hopeful scenario described by the three scientific advancements above, it is then natural to ask: with all this widespread information available on the form of climate models, satellite imagines and maps of species adequate for the future, why are we still making calculations of the AAC with such a gap of data?

-#### Conclusion
+## Conclusion
 Making our forestry models more complete in terms of information categories incorporated is an important task for dealing with the uncertainty of climate change and complex phenomena.
 As with any mistake, we do not fall again in the same hole.
 One straightforward reflection is that we should include age diversity of the forest stands in the wider landscape to manage in a way we prevent large fires and mountain pine beetle infestations in a future.
 Moreover, it would be very useful to include data that could not only help us visualize this threat, but also understand other key components that might affect timber volumes in a future.
 Three potential sets of data that are nowadays not even consulted by the Timber Supply Review are spectral biodiversity, traditional ecological knowledge of first nations and reforestation strategies considering climate change predictions.
 Only having this information at hand can be enough to have a discussion on the locations and times of harvest.
 Fortunately, at least in paper, wider public can push for this data to be considered and included in the decision making by presenting it to the TSR review.
 Scientists and local inhabitants should encourage government to improve the model which they are using to restructure the forest composition through harvest, therefore preventing important crisis that can cause severe damage to socio economic systems.
 Another special case of improvement would be to Include fire into the management practices which is already being proposed by some particular experiments.
 In the era of complexity, we are called to model many ecological, social, economic and structural patterns on top of the tree layer to succeed in our sustainable management of the forests.

-### References
+## References
-Anyomi, K. A., Mitchell, S. J., & Ruel, J. C. (2016).
+*Anyomi, K. A., Mitchell, S. J., & Ruel, J. C. (2016).
 Windthrow modelling in old-growth and multi-layered boreal forests.
 Ecological modelling, 327, 105-114.
 BCGN (2016).
 BC Gov News: Province’s newest chief forester announced published in 02/26/2016 online, accesed 12/05/2019 in https://news.gov.bc.ca/10378

-Axelson, J. N., Alfaro, R. I., & Hawkes, B. C. (2009).
+*Axelson, J. N., Alfaro, R. I., & Hawkes, B. C. (2009).
 Influence of fire and mountain pine beetle on the dynamics of lodgepole pine stands in British Columbia, Canada.
 Forest Ecology and Management, 257(9), 1874-1882.

-Blanco, J. A., Page‐Dumroese, D. S., Jurgensen, M. F., Curran, M. P., Tirocke, J. M., & Walitalo, J. (2018).
+*Blanco, J. A., Page‐Dumroese, D. S., Jurgensen, M. F., Curran, M. P., Tirocke, J. M., & Walitalo, J. (2018).
 Modelling the management of forest ecosystems: Importance of wood decomposition.
 Natural Resource Modeling, 31(3), e12173.

-Brend Y. (2017).
+*Brend Y. (2017).
 CBC News.
 Forget Smokey the Bear: How First Nation fire wisdom is key to megafire prevention.
 Retrieved on 12/05/2019 from https://www.cbc.ca/news/canada/british-columbia/fire-fighting-first-nations-firekeepers-annie-kruger-penticton-bc-wildfire-mega-fire-1.4205506

-Corbett, L. J., Withey, P., Lantz, V. A., & Ochuodho, T. O. (2015).
+*Corbett, L. J., Withey, P., Lantz, V. A., & Ochuodho, T. O. (2015).
 The economic impact of the mountain pine beetle infestation in British Columbia: provincial estimates from a CGE analysis.
 Forestry: An International Journal of
 Forest Research, 89(1), 100-105.

-Crutzen, P. J. (2006).
+*Crutzen, P. J. (2006).
 The “anthropocene”.
 In Earth system science in the anthropocene (pp. 13-18).
 Springer, Berlin, Heidelberg.

-Dymond, C., Spittlehouse, D., Tedder, S., Hopkins, K., McCallion, K., & Sandland, J. (2015).
+*Dymond, C., Spittlehouse, D., Tedder, S., Hopkins, K., McCallion, K., & Sandland, J. (2015).
 Applying resilience concepts in forest management: a retrospective simulation approach.
 Forests, 6(12), 4421-4438.

-FLNRORD (2009), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+*FLNRORD (2009), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Lakes Timber Supply Area: Rationale for Allowable Annual Cut.
 Reviewed on 12/05/2019 at http://data.nrs.gov.bc.ca/TSR_Historical/TSA/Lakes_14/TSR_2010/AAC_Rationale_2011/14ts11ra.pdf

-FLNRORD (2016).
+*FLNRORD (2016).
 Ministry of Forests, Lands and Natural Resource Operations Timber Supply Review, Timber Supply Areas.
 Consulted online on 21/05/2019 in: https://www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/forestry/stewardship/forest-analysis-inventory/tsr-annual-allowable-cut/tsr_timber_supply_areas.pdf

-FLNRORD (2019a), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+*FLNRORD (2019a), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Lakes Timber Supply Area: Rationale for Allowable Annual Cut.
-Reviewed on 12/05/2019 at https://www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/forestry/stewardship/forest-analysis-inventory/tsr-annual-allowable-cut/14tsra_2019.pdf
+Reviewed on 12/05/2019 at www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/forestry/stewardship/forest-analysis-inventory/tsr-annual-allowable-cut/14tsra_2019.pdf

-FLNRORD (2019b), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+*FLNRORD (2019b), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Allowable Annual Cut – Timber Supply Areas.
 Reviewed on 12/05/2019 at https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/timber-supply-review-and-allowable-annual-cut/allowable-annual-cut-timber-supply-areas

-FLNRORD (2019c), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+*FLNRORD (2019c), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Lakes Timber Supply Area Discussion Paper.
 Reviewed on 12/05/2019 at https://www2.gov.bc.ca/assets/gov/farming-natural-resources-and-industry/forestry/stewardship/forest-analysis-inventory/tsr-annual-allowable-cut/14ts_tsr_dp_2019.pdf

-FLNRORD (2019d), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development, BC Wildfire Service, n.d., Wildfire Averages, accessed April 17, 2019. https://www2.gov.bc.ca/gov/content/safety/wildfire-status/about-bcws/wildfire-statistics/wildfire-averages
+*FLNRORD (2019d), British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development, BC Wildfire Service, n.d., Wildfire Averages, accessed April 17, 2019. https://www2.gov.bc.ca/gov/content/safety/wildfire-status/about-bcws/wildfire-statistics/wildfire-averages

-Foley, J. A., DeFries, R., Asner, G. P., Barford, C., Bonan, G., Carpenter, S. R., … Snyder, P. K. (2005).
+*Foley, J. A., DeFries, R., Asner, G. P., Barford, C., Bonan, G., Carpenter, S. R., … Snyder, P. K. (2005).
 Global consequences of land use.
 Science, 309(5734), 570–574. https://doi.org/10.1126/science.1111772

-Freer, C. E., & Wissner-Gross, A. D. (2014).
+*Freer, C. E., & Wissner-Gross, A. D. (2014).
 U.S. Patent No. 8,635,133.
 Washington, DC: U.S. Patent and Trademark Office.

-García, O. (2017).
+*García, O. (2017).
 Cohort aggregation modelling for complex forest stands: Spruce–aspen mixtures in British Columbia.
 Ecological modelling, 343, 109-122.

-Graham, M. H., Dayton, P. K. (2002).
+*Graham, M. H., Dayton, P. K. (2002).
 On the evolution of ecological ideas: Paradigms and scientific progress.
 Ecology, 83(6), 1481–1489. https://doi.org/10.1890/0012-9658(2002)083[1481:OTEOEI]2.0.CO;2

-Hilbert, M., & López, P. (2011).
+*Hilbert, M., & López, P. (2011).
 The World’s Technological Capacity.
 Science, 332(April), 60–65. https://doi.org/10.1126/science.1200970

-Hamann, A., & Wang, T. (2006).
+*Hamann, A., & Wang, T. (2006).
 Potential effects of climate change on ecosystem and tree species distribution in British Columbia.
 Ecology, 87(11), 2773-2786.

-Hausfather Z., Drake H, Abbott T, Scmidt G. (2019) Evaluating the performance of past climate model projections.
+*Hausfather Z., Drake H, Abbott T, Scmidt G. (2019) Evaluating the performance of past climate model projections.
 Geophysical Research Letters.
 In process of publication.

-Hof, A. R., Dymond, C. C., & Mladenoff, D. J. (2017).
+*Hof, A. R., Dymond, C. C., & Mladenoff, D. J. (2017).
 Climate change mitigation through adaptation: the effectiveness of forest diversification by novel tree planting regimes.
 Ecosphere, 8(11), e01981.

-Lamers, P., Junginger, M., Dymond, C., & Faaij, A. (2014).
+*Lamers, P., Junginger, M., Dymond, C., & Faaij, A. (2014).
 Damaged forests provide an opportunity to mitigate climate change.
 GCB Bioenergy, 6(1), 44–60. https://doi.org/10.1111/gcbb.12055

-Lawson, P (2019) Forestry in BC – How is it organized?
+*Lawson, P (2019) Forestry in BC – How is it organized?
 Accesed 2019/12/02 at http://suewatts.forestry.ubc.ca/forestry-in-bc-how-is-it-organized-paul-lawson-sep-6-2019-4/

-Marr, B. (2018, May 21).
+*Marr, B. (2018, May 21).
 How Much Data Do We Create Every Day?
 Forbes Digital Magazine retrieved on Nov 22, 2019 at: https://www.forbes.com/sites/bernardmarr/2018/05/21/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/#c54392260ba9

-Pearse, P. H. (1990).
+*Pearse, P. H. (1990).
 Introduction to forestry economics.
 UBC Press.

-Pereira, H. M., Ferrier, S., Walters, M., Geller, G. N., Jongman, R. H. G., Scholes, R. J., ... & Coops, N. C. (2013).
+*Pereira, H. M., Ferrier, S., Walters, M., Geller, G. N., Jongman, R. H. G., Scholes, R. J., ... & Coops, N. C. (2013).
 Essential biodiversity variables.
 Science, 339(6117), 277-278.

-Rind, D. (1999).
+*Rind, D. (1999).
 Complexity and climate. science, 284(5411), 105-107.

-Rockström, J., Steffen, W., Noone, K., Persson, Å., F. Stuart Chapin, I., Lambin, E. F., … Foley, J. A. (2009).
+*Rockström, J., Steffen, W., Noone, K., Persson, Å., F. Stuart Chapin, I., Lambin, E. F., … Foley, J. A. (2009).
 A safe operating space for humanity.
 Nature, 461(September).

-Schweiger, A. K., Cavender-Bares, J., Townsend, P. A., Hobbie, S. E., Madritch, M. D., Wang, R., ... & Gamon, J. A. (2018).
+*Schweiger, A. K., Cavender-Bares, J., Townsend, P. A., Hobbie, S. E., Madritch, M. D., Wang, R., ... & Gamon, J. A. (2018).
 Plant spectral diversity integrates functional and phylogenetic components of biodiversity and predicts ecosystem function.
 Nature ecology & evolution, 2(6), 976.

-Smiley, B. P., Trofymow, J. A., & Niemann, K. O. (2016).
+*Smiley, B. P., Trofymow, J. A., & Niemann, K. O. (2016).
 Spatially-explicit reconstruction of 100 years of forest land use and disturbance on a coastal British Columbia Douglas-fir-dominated landscape: implications for future watershed-scale carbon stock recovery.
 Applied Geography, 74, 109-122.